A generalization of Bressoud's beautiful bijection: Proof of Theorem 2.2

 \textbf{Step 4}

-Note that after step 2 on the right side and after step 3, we do not always obtain Young diagrams, i.e., the parts are not sorted.
+Note that after Step 2 on the right side and after Step 3, we do not always obtain Young diagrams, i.e., the parts are not sorted.
 Therefore, as a final step, we sort the parts:

 Thus, in 4 steps we have transformed a $d$-distinct partition of the number $n$ into some partition of the number $n$.
-Now we will prove that the resulting partition will satisfy the required properties: it will consist of distinct parts and satisfy conditions $c_1,...,c_{d-1}$.\\
+Now we will prove that the resulting partition will satisfy the required properties: it will consist of distinct parts and satisfy conditions $c_1,\dots,c_{d-1}$.\\

-First, let's understand that the result is always a 1-distinct partition: indeed, in step 3 we add consecutive numbers congruent to 1 modulo $d$ to monotonically increasing parts, grouped by residues.
-Therefore, parts that were equal to each other will become unequal, and if they differed, they will differ even more (if they were congruent to each other modulo d).\\
+First, let us understand that the result is always a 1-distinct partition: indeed, in Step 3 we add consecutive numbers congruent to 1 modulo $d$ to monotonically increasing parts, grouped by residues.
+Therefore, parts that were equal to each other will become unequal, and if they differed, they will differ even more (if they were congruent to each other modulo $d$).\\

-It remains to prove properties $c_1,...,c_{d-1}$.
-For this, assume that a distinct partition $\lambda$ was obtained from some d-distinct partition using the algorithm described above.
+It remains to prove properties $c_1,\dots,c_{d-1}$.
+For this, assume that a distinct partition $\lambda$ was obtained from some $d$-distinct partition using the algorithm described above.
 We will construct the inverse algorithm and determine for which partitions it can be executed.\\

-First, we reverse step 4.
-After performing step 3 of the initial algorithm, at the top we have a group of parts $\equiv \pi(d-1)$ sorted in non-increasing order, followed by parts $\equiv\pi(d-2)$, ... , and at the very bottom, a group of parts $\equiv\pi(0)$ sorted in non-increasing order.
-Therefore, to reverse step 4, we need to rearrange the parts of the partition $\pi$ into these groups, keeping them sorted within each group.
+First, we reverse Step 4.
+After performing Step 3 of the initial algorithm, at the top we have a group of parts $\equiv \pi(d-1)$ sorted in non-increasing order, followed by parts $\equiv\pi(d-2)$, $\dots$, and at the very bottom, a group of parts $\equiv\pi(0)$ sorted in non-increasing order.
+Therefore, to reverse Step 4, we need to rearrange the parts of the partition $\pi$ into these groups, keeping them sorted within each group.